The Reality of Censorship

 striking bathing costume was surely intended to arouse the male interest.
 The program was broadcast at tea time and nobody seriously suggested that the programme should be PIN protected or broadcast after the watershed.
 It was basically light family

 entertainment that featured a few mildly arousing scenes.

 Back in 2004, am enterprising video maker thought that he could possibly make a few pounds out of men's fascination with watching the Baywatch girls jog across the beach.

-has become very important to the BBFC as it allows context to override the actual sex content when they justify their decisions.
-For example, hardcore sex can be included in 18 rated arty movies and still be shown at the cinema and be sold in the high
+definition has become very important to the BBFC as it allows context to override the actual sex content when they justify their decisions.
+For example, hardcore sex can be included in 18 rated arty movies and still be shown at the cinema and be sold

 The definition has proved very useful for the BBFC and lets them award certificates depending on the worthiness of the film rather than actual sexual content.